krishna700/EMS/README.md

 Employee Management System
 HR management native android app using Firebase.
 -----------Profile
-             |Edit Profile (Name, Email, Phone)
+             1.Edit Profile (Name, Email, Phone)
-             |Leaves Left
+             2.Leaves Left
-             |Pending Leave Request
+             3.Pending Leave Request
 -----------EmployeeList
-           |Contact an Employee
+           1.Contact an Employee
-           |Filter by Department
+           2.Filter by Department
 -----------Request Leave
-           |Add start date & End date, apply leave if available
+           1.Add start date & End date, apply leave if available
 -----------Chat with a department
-           |Select a department and post a query concerned members can respond
+           1.Select a department and post a query concerned members can respond
 -----------Notice Board
-           |As an employee, can add notice.
+           1.As an employee,user can add notice.
-           |See other department's notice.
+           2.See other department's notice.